mitsuhiko/idasen-control/README.md

 It stores its configuration in a file called `~/.idasen-control.json`.

+The connection with the table is established via bluetooth, so a bluetooth module on the connecting computer is required.

 ## Installation

 If you have [volta](https://volta.sh/) then you can install it like this: